ninefold/backup/README.md

 * `backup_type` - String - Type of backup to perform.
 Current options supported are `{database|archive}`
 * `store_with` - Hash - Specifies how to store the backups
 * `database_type` - String - If backing up a database, what [Type](https://github.com/meskyanichi/backup/wiki/Databases) of database is being backed up.
+* `database_names` - Array of database name allowing for multiple individual databases to be backed up within one model
 * `hour` - String - Hour to run the scheduled backup - default - `1`
 * `minute` - String - Minute to run the scheduled backup - default - `*`
 * `day` - String - Day to run the scheduled backup - default - `*`